-The MAC Noise Program Office sponsors quarterly Public Input Meetings for residents to receive updates on the MSP Noise Oversight Committee and its activities, to be briefed on MSP operational levels and procedures, and to have an opportunity to provide comments on and voice concerns about aircraft noise issues.
+The Metropolitan Airports Commission (MAC) Noise Program Office sponsors quarterly Public Input Meetings for residents to be briefed on Minneapolis-St. Paul International Airport (MSP) operational levels and procedures, receive updates on the MSP Noise Oversight Committee meeting topics and discussions, and to have an opportunity to provide comments on and voice concerns about aircraft noise issues.

 The second quarterly Public Input Meeting in 2015 was held on Tuesday, April 28 at 7 p.m. at the Richfield Municipal Building, 6700 Portland Avenue South, Richfield.

 The Metropolitan Airports Commission (MAC) established the MSP Noise Oversight Committee (NOC) to bring together industry and community representatives to address aircraft noise issues at the Minneapolis-St. Paul International Airport (MSP).
 The group meets bi-monthly on the third Wednesday of odd-numbered months.

 The Federal Aviation Administration (FAA) will be publishing new arrival procedures for most runways at Minneapolis-St. Paul International Airport (MSP) in March 2015 that leverage Performance-based Navigation/Area Navigation (RNAV) technology.
 A generic depiction of RNAV is provided for reference.

 The routes that arriving aircraft will follow on the final approach to MSP while using these new procedures will remain unchanged.